-This is a compilation of actions by presidents of the United States, and their advisers, that affected other individuals and countries featured on this website.
+This is a compilation of actions by presidents of the United States, and their advisers, that contributed to serious injustices and large-scale loss of human life in the countries featured on this website.
 It covers all administrations since the end of the Second World War.

 Information is presented in a time-line.
 The inclusion of an administration does not necessarily imply that its actions led to avoidable human deaths and suffering.